seanwu1105/interactive-naive-bayes-text-classification/written/assignment1.md

 Indeed, these guidelines are more important for the AI systems as they could be more blurred to the users about the capability of the AI.
-However, they are also an important rule when we design a traditional computer program.
+However, they are also important rules when we design a traditional computer program.
 Giving the user a clear and complete picture of features with solid scope and limitations is a good practice to make the user feels the product is under control and predictable.
 Just like the AI systems, rule-based computer applications will